 - The marital status of the child's parents.

-Click here for answers about medical support, how to modify child support, what happens if someone stops paying and other questions.
+Click here for answers about medical and dental support, how to modify child support, what happens if someone stops paying, and other questions.

 Do You Also Need Custody and Parenting Plans?

-If you are getting divorced or you are unmarried parents, you will need to decide custody and a parenting plan if those have not already been addressed in a previous court action.
+If you are getting divorced and have children or you are unmarried parents, you will need to decide custody and a parenting plan if those have not already been addressed in a previous court action.
 Figuring out who makes decisions for the child, where the child will live and go to school, and when he or she will see each parent can be more emotional and difficult than reaching agreement on child support.
-If you can’t do it yourselves, mediation is a good place to work through those very important decisions with your attorney-mediator’s guidance.
+Mediation is a good place to work through those very important decisions with your attorney-mediator’s guidance.
 You may also add to your team a child or parenting specialist from Détente’s network of allied professionals if you should so choose.
 We see parents for child support, custody, and parenting plan mediation in Colleyville, Texas (between Dallas and Fort Worth) or through tele-mediation over Zoom for Texas residents anywhere in the state, United States, or the world.
 Yes, really!
 Call Détente at 817.283.5100 to schedule an appointment or click the free consultation button.